bryan-gilbert/proto-EdEHR/docs/TechnicalRoadmap.md

 Status: Pending information

-\<div style="text-align: right"\> Status: Pending information \</div\>

 The MVP needs to support four institutions with a possibility of adding in two more.

 How many institutions in total will a single instance need to support?

 What is the long term goals?
 For example would each institution have run their own instance of the application.
 Or is there to be one instance for the world.

-Recommendation:  The application should be simple enough to be hosted at each individual institution.
+**Recommendation:**  The application should be simple enough to be hosted at each individual institution.

 This simplifies issues around privacy and it simplifies the performance requirements and database schema and more.
 Accepting this recommendation will remove some project risk.